EternalllZM/rtd-codz/docs/source/rules.rst

 - **Evading mutes make them permanent.
 Automatically.**

-Do not attempt to evade your mute, it will only make it automatically permanent.
+Do not attempt to evade your mute, it will only make it permanent.
 We do not remove permanent mutes by those trying to evade.
 You will have to reach out to Modmail once your mute expires.

 - **You may only have one account on the server.**

-Please do not join with an alt onto the server or use an alternate account to evade a punishment.
+Please do not join with an alternate account onto the server or use one to evade a punishment.
 If you have a legitimate reason to join with an alternate account, please contact Modmail in order to get it approved.